tc39/proposal-decimal/docs/cookbook.md

 Database `NUMERIC` and `DECIMAL` types provide exact decimal arithmetic.
 When JavaScript applications query these values, they currently must receive them as strings (or as `Number`s, which may lose precision from the get-go) that are then converted to `Number` (which also loses precision), or use a userland decimal library.

-Native JavaScript Decimal would allow seamless interchange with database decimal types.

 ### Why This Matters for JavaScript

-JavaScript forces developers to choose between:
+JavaScript forces developers working with numeric data in a setting where exactness matters to choose between:

 - Binary floats (precision errors, bugs, non-trivial knowledge of binary float problems and some countermeasures that may not always work)
 - Userland libraries (bundle size, coordination, performance)